Go Wild: How to Plan Your Once-in-a-Lifetime Safari Adventure in Botswana

 REI, National Geographic and WWF all have structured trips with small groups of up to nine people.
 Most of these kinds of safari tours include transfers, a variety of accommodations, activities and most meals/beverages.

-Expect to pay between $6,000 to $10,000 per person for a safari booked through one of these organizations, not including airfare.
+Expect to pay between $6,000 to $10,000 USD per person for a safari booked through one of these organizations, not including airfare.

 Private international travel companies also provide Botswana tours, which usually require double occupancy.
 However, like the big time corporate sites, these tours typically fall on the luxury end of the spectrum and can become very expensive.